Salary & Benefits - NEW, HIGHER STARTING PAY $64,000 - $88,650, DEPENDING ON EXPERIENCE, PLUS INCENTIVES

 Entry Level Positions

 One of the largest and fastest growing cities in Washington, Bellevue is one of the best places to work as a police officer.
-The department has a tradition of success, as Bellevue enjoys an exceptionally low crime rate and was recently named the safest city in the Northwest.
+The department has a tradition of success, as Bellevue enjoys an exceptionally low crime rate and is one of the safest cities in the Northwest.
 For a department its size, Bellevue's force offers the opportunity to serve in many specialized positions.

-The Bellevue Police Department serves a population of 125,000 in a roughly 31-square mile area.
+The Bellevue Police Department serves a population of 130,000 in a roughly 33-square mile area.
 The city is bordered by Kirkland and Redmond to the north, Renton and Newcastle to the south, Issaquah to the east and Clyde Hill, Medina and Mercer Island to the west.
 More information is available in our recruiting pamphlet.

 - accident investigations